openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Small right and trace left pleural effusions unchanged.

 ## Mediastinum

+- There is no evidence of mediastinal or hilar adenopathy.
+There is atherosclerotic change within the aorta without evidence of aneurysmal dilatation.

+- 1.3 cm right axillary node.

 - Interval resolution of previously seen fluid collection and extraluminal gas posterior to the upper esophagus (series 3 image 9).
 No pneumomediastinum.